NEOCompToronto/NEOCompetition/README.md

 ### 1.5 Recent IoT distributed ledger projects

 Some IoT projects are experimenting other decentralized topology.
 The most famous one is IOTA.
-However, its light nodes rely on [manual assigning public nodes as servers](https://www.iotasupport.com/lightwallet.shtml), which recently practially failed to resist DDoS attacks {TODO} [LINK](https://freedman.club/en/cryptocurrency-iota-ddos-attack-revealed-the-problem-of-network-scalability/)
+However, its light nodes rely on [manual assigning public nodes as servers](https://www.iotasupport.com/lightwallet.shtml), which recently practially failed to resist DDoS attacks {TODO} [LINK](https://freedman.club/en/cryptocurrency-iota-ddos-attack-revealed-the-problem-of-network-scalability/) There are also other concerns of IOTA that we can see from [HERE](https://hackernoon.com/why-i-find-iota-deeply-alarming-934f1908194b)

 ITC doesn't have much process on their project {TODO} [LINK](https://steemit.com/blockchain/@smcaterpillar/iot-chain-china-s-new-iota-an-easy-investment-or-should-we-set-off-the-alarm-bells-let-s-do-our-homework).
 It's based on Ethereum, which means low speed and you need to pay gas for every conversation, which is not applicable for most IoT scenarios.